Fred McGriff: Chicago Cubs (2001–2002)

 After another solid season in 2000, McGriff got off to a good start in 2001 and was heavily pursued by the contending Chicago Cubs around the trade deadline.
 He waived his no-trade clause to allow himself to be dealt to Chicago on July 27, 2001, for Manny Aybar and a player to be named later.
 He hit .282 with twelve homers in 49 games with the Cubs, but the team did not reach the postseason.

 Los Angeles Dodgers (2003)

 McGriff had thirty home runs during a strong 2002 campaign, which earned him a one-year contract with the Los Angeles Dodgers for the 2003 season.
 Twenty-two homers shy of 500 for his career, the forty-year-old McGriff only hit thirteen with a .249 batting average and spent a significant amount of time on the disabled list.

 Return to the Devil Rays (2004)

 During spring training in 2004, the Devil Rays re-signed McGriff.
 He ended up with a .181 average and had hit just two home runs in his sporadic play from the end of May until mid-July.
 The Devil Rays released McGriff on July 28, 2004, seven home runs shy of 500.

+McGriff worked out for the New York Yankees three days after his release from Tampa Bay but the team ultimately didn't sign him.
 McGriff officially declared his retirement during spring training of 2005 when he received no calls from any teams requesting his services.